Cmorgan21/terminal-horror/README.md

 - When the user wins the game they will be prompted with a congradualtions and a small section of text

 - They will also be asked if they would like to play the game again or not and are given the option

+### Losing the games

+- If the user loses the game thet will be displayed with a Losing text and better luck next time!
+They will also be told what the actual nature of the ghost was.

+- The user will be asked if they would like to play again or not too!

+### Restart the game

+- The user will be given the option to play the game again or exit the game completely after winning or losing the game.
+This will save the user from having to exit the website entirely